xZeko-SRC/Honk-Menu/README.md

   ## Anything now on WAS part of DevGoose.
 (Changelog history of mod)

+* v3.2.1
+> Fixed blink controller support.

+* v3.2
+> Removed Pause from the old menu

+> Moved Teleporting of Geese from Goose Modifier to Teleport

+> Added Bigger and Smaller sizes of Goose and NPCs to Goose Modifier Menu

+> Updated list to include everything apart from rear pub tomatoes 3 umbrellas and teacup.

+> Added Experimental Mini Game - Find the Bell.
+(Very early access - bell will get stuck or out of reach sometimes!)

+> The golden bell will teleport to a random spot on the map.
+You will have to find where the golden bell is and bring it back home.

+> Teleport the Bell: CTRL + 6

+> (Only use this if you cannot find the golden bell, its stuck or out of reach)

+> Teleport Goose to Bell: CTRL + 8

 * v0.3.1
 > Fixed no clip not working with controller

 > Fixed the blink spawning in the 3 speedrun items.

 * v0.3
 > Changing the name a finale time from, GooseTools to Dev Goose as there is another external program Called GooseTools and I don't want confliction between the two.